sws2apps/sws2apps-docs/src/pages/about.md

 ## Join the Team

 Do you want to join our team?
 We are very confident that “there is accomplishment through many advisers.”
 You could be one of our contributors by visiting our organization profile on [GitHub](https://github.com/sws2apps).
-Find projects that you want to contribute, read the contributing guidelines and let's collaborate!
+Find projects that you want to contribute to, read the contributing guidelines and let's collaborate!
 We would really appreciate your assistance if you know React development, UI/UX design, or motion design.

 ## Contact Us